kubernetes/website/docs/setup/independent/create-cluster-kubeadm.md

-[kubeconfig] Wrote KubeConfig file to disk: "/etc/kubernetes/controller-manager.conf" [kubeconfig] Wrote KubeConfig file to disk: "/etc/kubernetes/scheduler.conf" [apiclient] Created API client, waiting for the control plane to become ready [apiclient] All control plane components are healthy after 16.772251 seconds [apiclient] Waiting for at least one node to register and become ready [apiclient] First node is ready after 5.002536 seconds [apiclient] Test deployment succeeded
-[token] Using token: <token>
+[kubeconfig] Wrote KubeConfig file to disk: "/etc/kubernetes/controller-manager.conf" [kubeconfig] Wrote KubeConfig file to disk: "/etc/kubernetes/scheduler.conf" [apiclient] Created API client, waiting for the control plane to become ready [apiclient] All control plane components are healthy after 16.502136 seconds [token] Using token: <token>
 [apiconfig] Created RBAC rules
-[addons] Created essential addon: kube-proxy
+[addons] Applied essential addon: kube-proxy
-[addons] Created essential addon: kube-dns
+[addons] Applied essential addon: kube-dns

 Your Kubernetes master has initialized successfully!

 To start using your cluster, you need to run (as a regular user):

+  mkdir -p $HOME/.kube
-  sudo cp /etc/kubernetes/admin.conf $HOME/ sudo chown $(id -u):$(id -g) $HOME/admin.conf export KUBECONFIG=$HOME/admin.conf
+  sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
+  sudo chown $(id -u):$(id -g) $HOME/.kube/config

 You should now deploy a pod network to the cluster.
 Run "kubectl apply -f [podnetwork].yaml" with one of the options listed at: